tmtk75/tmtk75.github.io/_posts/2013-02-11-how_to_build_kestrel_with_sbt-0.12.2.md

     echo "sbt.version=0.11.2" > proejct/build.properties
 {:.terminal}

-Then I tried to build again.
-It was succeeded. dist directory is generated in kestrel.
+Then I tried to build again, so it was succeeded and dist directory is generated in kestrel.

+About how to run, see [`Running it`](https://github.com/robey/kestrel#running-it) section.